About the High Tatra hut-to-hut

 Show more

-The High Tatra region of Poland offers a great four-day hut-to-hut trek through this area in the heart of Tatra National Park, a UNESCO Biosphere Reserve with views of the Rysy (2500m), the highest mountain peak in Poland.
+The High Tatra region of Poland has a great four-day hut-to-hut trek through this area in the heart of Tatra National Park, a UNESCO Biosphere Reserve with views of the Rysy (2500m), the highest mountain peak in Poland.

 Elmar profile picture